gurditsingh/hydeout/_posts/file.md

 Set of events that are coming in to Kafka or Kinesis and you want to do a bunch of different things with it you want to do some streaming analytics you also want to do some kind of more intense AI and reporting on the historical data.
 ![Flow](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/datalake.jpg?raw=true)

-So the question is

-> Blockquote
+Big Question is ?

-how do you architect this thing so let's go ahead and get started
+So the question is how do you architect this thing so let's go ahead and get started

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc4ODU2NDY0LC03MzkzOTA4MzEsLTcwNz
+eyJoaXN0b3J5IjpbLTY5OTgyMjA4LC03MzkzOTA4MzEsLTcwNz
 U3MTgzMSwtNTkyNDU0Mzc2LDE0Mzg0MzAxMTcsOTQzMDgwMjcz
 XX0=
 -->